alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part4.md

 - Use AZ CLI to export the certificate to your local machine in '.pem' format.

-##### **Convert the Certificate to PFX Format**
+### **Convert the Certificate to PFX Format**

-- Use the tool of your choice to view the certificate information locally.
+- Use OpenSSL or another tool to convert the PEM-formatted certificate to PFX format, commonly used for importing into various applications.

-- Convert the certificate to '.pfx' format
-- Upload the '.pfx' formatted cert to key vault.
+*Hint: Ensure you have the necessary tools installed for certificate conversion.*

+### **Confirm the Exported Certificate**
+- View the exported certificate file using a certificate management tool to ensure it matches the original properties set in the Key Vault.

 ### Next Steps
 Proceed to Part 5 where you will aufit key vault activity